tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unity SDK/快速入门_intl.md

 >**Notes:**
 - After a GME API is called successfully, QAVError.OK will be returned with a value of 0.
-- GME APIs are called in the same thread.
+- GME APIs should be called in the same thread.
-- The request for entering a room via GME API should be authenticated.
-For more information, see authentication section in relevant documentation.
+- Authentication is needed before entering a room.
+Refer to the authentication section in relevant documentation for more information.
 - The Poll API should be called periodically to trigger event callback.
-- See the callback message list for GME callback information.
+- Refer to the callback message list for callback information.
-- The operation on devices shall be carried out after successful entry into a room.
+- Device related operations can only be done after entering a room.
 ## Procedure for Quick Integration